Thermite-welding,

 Concrete reinforcing bars can also be usefully spliced in place (when partially buried in concrete columns or beams) by suitable variants of this process.

-Far from being an obsolete process Thermite-welding is still used successfully and economically for those applications where its benefits are most appreciated.
+In conclusion, far from being an obsolete process Thermite-welding is still used successfully and economically for those applications where its benefits are most appreciated.

 See the following document: